richardhauer/SitecoreSettingsRedirector/README.md

 ### Setup

-1. Drop PING.Feature.SitecoreConfigurationOverrideSystem.dll into your website bin folder.
+1. Drop PING.Feature.SitecoreConfigurationOverrideSystem.dll into website bin folder.
-2. Move value of "type" attribute of /configuration/configSections/section[name="sitecore"] in web.config to (new) "configReaderBaseType" attribute of "Sitecore" nodex in the configuration.
+2. Move the value of "type" attribute of /configuration/configSections/section[name="sitecore"] in web.config to (new) "configReaderBaseType" attribute of "Sitecore" node in the configuration (Likely Sitecore.config under App_Config folder).
-3. Setup the "type" attribute value to "PING.Feature.SitecoreConfigurationOverrideSystem.PingSitecoreConfigReader, PING.Feature.SitecoreConfigurationOverrideSystem".
+3. Setup the "type" attribute value to "PING.Feature.SitecoreConfigurationOverrideSystem.PingSitecoreConfigReader, PING.Feature.SitecoreConfigurationOverrideSystem" on node /configuration/configSections/section[name="sitecore"] in web.config .

-#### In Sitecore 9 and later
+#### Example In Sitecore 9 and later

 Before: